mabyre/MauiAppToolkit/README.md

 NavigatedTo="ContentPage_NavigatedTo"
 ```

-Then all I had to do is to instanciate a new ViewModel with the updated Message:
+Then all I had to do, is to instanciate a new ViewModel with the updated Message:

 ```csharp
 //<event>